top of page

 Architectural Features

-The Cathedral of Barcelona features three naves and a single apse with an ambulatory, structured in the distinctive Catalan Gothic style.
+The Cathedral of Barcelona features three naves (the central longitudinal halls of a church, used for congregational seating) and a single apse (this is a semicircular or polygonal recess at the end of a church, often containing the altar) with an ambulatory (this is a walkway that surrounds the apse or choir of a church, allowing access to chapels), structured in the distinctive Catalan Gothic style.
 It comprises five sections, with the longest section near the façade accommodating a central dome.
 Rows of secondary chapels encircle the basilica, while two prominent bell towers rise to a height of 54 meters, giving the cathedral a significant, beautiful presence.

 The construction of the cathedral began in 1298 and continued for several centuries, with the main structure completed in the late 15th century.
 In preparation for the 1888 Universal Exposition in Barcelona, major renovations to the cathedral resumed after nearly 400 years, thanks to promoter Manuel Girona and his sons.
 A competition for the construction of the façade was announced in 1882, with a Gothic style as the guiding criterion.
 The project was awarded to the architect who had held the position since 1855, Josep Oriol Mestres, drawing inspiration from designs made in 1408.

-Inside, the cathedral measures 79 meters long and 25 meters wide, with significant heights in the naves and chapels.
-The space is adorned with notable treasures, including a jewel-adorned monstrance and the throne of King Martin.
+Inside, the cathedral stretches 79 meters long and 25 meters wide, roughly the length of a soccer field, with soaring heights in the naves and chapels that amplify the sense of scale considerably.
+The space is embellished by some notable treasures.
+Among them are the throne of King Martin, and a jewel-adorned monstrance, a decorative vessel made of precious metals used to display the Eucharist during worship.
 The choir stalls, dating back to the 14th and 15th centuries, feature intricate coats of arms and a stunning pulpit that further enhance the interior’s grandeur.

 Artistic Elements